smhxx/atom-ts-transpiler/README.md

     {
       "transpiler": "atom-ts-transpiler",
       "glob": "{!(node_modules)/**/,}*.ts?(x)",
+      "options": {
         "compilerOptions": {
           // Optional.
 Anything put here will override the
-        // settings specified in your tsconfig.json file.
+          // compilerOptions specified in your tsconfig.json.
         },
         "cacheKeyFiles": [
           // Optional.
 File paths put here will cause the entire
           // compile cache to be invalidated when those files change.
         ]
+      }
     }
   ]
 }